Gender equality: Family planning and abortion

 Family planning is the practice of freely deciding the number of children one has and the intervals between their births, particularly by means of contraception or voluntary sterilization.
 Abortion is the induced termination of pregnancy.
 Abortion laws vary significantly by country.
 The availability of contraception, sterilization and abortion is dependent on laws, as well as social, cultural and religious norms.
 Some countries have liberal laws regarding these issues, but in practice it is very difficult to access such services due to doctors, pharmacists and other social and medical workers being conscientious objectors.
 Family planning is particularly important from a women's rights perspective, as having very many pregnancies, especially in areas where malnutrition is present, can seriously endanger women's health.
 UNFA writes that "Family planning is central to gender equality and women's empowerment, and it is a key factor in reducing poverty".

 Family planning is often opposed by governments who have strong natalist policies.
 During the 20th century, such examples have included the aggressive natalist policies from communist Romania and communist Albania.
 State mandated forced marriage was also practiced by some authoritarian governments as a way to meet population targets: the Khmer Rouge regime in Cambodia systematically forced people into marriages, in order to increase the population and continue the revolution.
 By contrast, the one-child policy of China (1979–2015) included punishments for families with more than one child and forced abortions.
 The fine is so-called "social maintenance fee" and it is the punishment for the families who have more than one child.
-According to the policy, the families who violate the law may bring the burden to the whole sociey.
+According to the policy, the families who violate the law may bring the burden to the whole society.
 Therefore, the social maintenance fee will be used for the operation of the basic government.
 Some governments have sought to prevent certain ethnic or social groups from reproduction.
 Such policies were carried out against ethnic minorities in Europe and North America in the 20th century, and more recently in Latin America against the Indigenous population in the 1990s; in Peru, President Alberto Fujimori (in office from 1990 to 2000) has been accused of genocide and crimes against humanity as a result of a sterilization program put in place by his administration targeting indigenous people (mainly the Quechuas and the Aymaras).